 Combine your study with being an entrepreneur

 “Are you having a hard time combining your studies and your business?
-StEEP helps you out!”
+TSEP helps you out!”

 – Steven Lammertink, founder of Fray